-You’ve made your fundraiser, shared it, and now you’re ready to add a bank account to receive the funds you've raised.
+You’ve made your fundraiser, shared it, and now you’re ready to withdraw the funds you've raised.
 We're here to help.

 This article covers the following topics:

 - Step 1.
 Start by selecting "Withdraw" on your fundraiser Dashboard.

 - Step 2: Confirm your email